Pusparaj99op/Mutual-Fund-Wealth-Management-System/README.md

 We aim to build an end-to-end AI/ML system to help middle-class investors with mutual fund selection and forecasting.
 The system will: (1) forecast scheme NAVs and returns, (2) recommend suitable schemes given investor constraints (AMC, category, amount, tenure), and (3) present explainable, auditable outputs for users.

 ### Data (what we have)
-- Raw historical NAV CSVs are available under `data/raw/csv/` (downloaded).
+- Raw historical NAV CSVs are available under `data/raw/` (downloaded).
 These files contain per-scheme NAV timeseries that are the primary signal for forecasting.
-- Supplementary metadata and engineered feature CSV/JSON files are in `data/` and `PS/dataset/` (e.g., `MF_India_AI.csv`).
+- Supplementary metadata and engineered feature CSV/JSON files are in `data/` and `PS/dataset/` (e.g., `MF_India_AI.json`).
 - Existing scripts that will help: `scripts/csv_to_json.py`, `scripts/clean_json_for_ml.py`, `scripts/feature_engineering.py`, `scripts/train_pipeline.py`, and evaluation utilities under `scripts/`.

 ### Preprocessing & Cleaning 🔧